strangerstudios/memberlite/README.md

 ###Changelog
 **3.0.2**
 * BUG: Fixed issue with update code when PMPro is not installed.
+* BUG/ENHANCEMENT: Now running "do_shortcode" on the "Banner Right" content.

 **3.0.1**
 * BUG: Now hiding the wrapping <p> tag for memberlite_get_entry_meta before and after when set to none via customizer.